NOAA-OWP/ngen/doc/DEPENDENCIES.md

 In order to interact with external models written in Python, the Python libraries must be made available.

-Further, the Python environment must have `numpy` installed.
-Several Python BMI function calls utilize `numpy` arrays, making `numpy` a necessity for using external Python models implementing BMI
+Further, the Python environment must have NumPy and a few other libraries installed.
+Several Python BMI function calls utilize `numpy` arrays, making `numpy` a necessity for using external Python models implementing BMI.

 #### Overriding Python Dependency